MorpheusAIs/Morpheus-Lumerin-Node/docs/mac-boot-strap.md

 ## "Simple Run From Mac" - 4 terminal windows

 ### Overview
-- This is a simple guide to get the Llama.cpp model, Lumerin proxy-router and ui-desktop from source running on a Mac
+- This is a simple guide to get the Llama.cpp model, Lumerin proxy-router and MorpheusUI from source running on a Mac
 - This is a guide for a developer or someone familiar with the codebase and build process
 - Wallet: if you’re going to start with an existing wallet from something like MetaMask (recommended)…make sure it’s a tier 1, not a derived or secondary address.
 Desktop-ui recover from mnemonic won’t work properly if you try to recover a secondary address with the primary mnemonic.
 - Install & Configure OS-Specific Dependencies